• Skip to primary navigation

 How Do You Eat Scotch Pancakes?

 Serve Scotch pancakes (or drop scones) slightly warm, if possible immediately freshly made with a scraping of butter.
-They also go well with honey, jam or lemon curd.
+You can also eat them without heating them but they really are at their best when warmed.

-• Apricot and Lavender Jam;
+• Apricot Jam

-• Corsican Fig jam (reduced sugar with orange);
+• Corsican Fig jam (reduced sugar with orange)

-• Spiced Plum Jam;
+• Spiced Plum jam

-• Rhubarb and Rose Jam;
+• Rhubarb jam

-• Confiture de Lait with Vanilla (Dulce de leche);
+• Confiture de Lait with Vanilla (Dulce de leche)

-• Camilla's Granny's Lemon Curd, FabFood4All;
+• Granny's Lemon Curd

-• Orange curd.
+• Orange curd

 How to Make Scotch Pancakes (Drop Scones)